 After properly preparing the soil in the planting area, it is time to plant your bare root ground cover plants.

 Using a screwdriver or small spade, dig a small hole for the plant.
 Your recently tilled soil should make this task quite easy.

 Next, remove the plant from the container and insert the root into the hole.
 Do not force the plant into the hole as the root must be straight and not curved.
 If necessary, remove the plant from the hole and dig the hole slightly deeper to allow the root to be straight.

 Cover the root with soil, and water immediately.

-Bare root plants should be spaced 4 inches to 8 inches apart resulting in approximately 9 plants per square foot of space.
+Bare root plants should be spaced 4 inches to 8 inches apart resulting in approximately nine plants per square foot of space.

 Planting bare root ground cover is fun, and the results will be worth all of your effort.

 How To Plant Bare Root Ferns

 When you receive your bare root, it will need to be planted as soon as possible.
-You will need the basic garden tools such as a shovel to dig hole, mulch, water, etc. There are very few steps to planting the fern.
+You will need the basic garden tools such as a shovel to dig a hole, mulch, water, etc. There are very few steps to planting the fern.

 The first step is to pick the location that you want to plant the fern.
 Remember that ferns prefer partial to completely shady areas.
 They also like their soil to be moist and rich.
-The next step is to dig hole.
+The next step is to dig a hole.
 The size of the hole needs to be wide enough to hold the tuber and deep enough to allow for a few inches distance between the tuber and the top of the dug hole.
 Once the hole is dug, add the tuber.
 If it is not obvious which end of the tuber should be pointing up, put it in the hole sideways.
 Smaller ferns can be planted close together, however larger ferns, like the Christmas Evergreen, Royal Ferns, etc., need more distance between them.